KULL-Centre/_2022_ML-ddG-Blaabjerg/README.md

 Note that in a few cases, the residue numbering for proteins in the experimental test data has been shifted to align with the residue numbering found in the structural data.

 ## Bugs
-Please report any bugs or other issues using this repository [Github](https://github.com/KULL-Centre/_2022_ML-ddG-Blaabjerg) or contact one of the listed authors in the connected [manuscript](https://www.biorxiv.org/content/10.1101/2022.07.14.500157v1).
+Please report any bugs or other issues using this [repository](https://github.com/KULL-Centre/_2022_ML-ddG-Blaabjerg) or contact one of the listed authors in the connected [manuscript](https://www.biorxiv.org/content/10.1101/2022.07.14.500157v1).

 ## Citation
 *Lasse M. Blaabjerg, Maher M. Kassem, Lydia L. Good, Nicolas Jonsson, Matteo Cagiada, Kristoffer E. Johansson, Wouter Boomsma, Amelie Stein, Kresten Lindorff-Larsen (2022).
 Rapid protein stability prediction using deep learning representations. bioRxiv, 2022.07.*